graphitedesignlabs/visualdiff/README.md

 vdiff
 =====

-Tool for comparing similar PDFs and highlighting differences.
+A tool for comparing similar PDFs and highlighting differences.
 Renders an output PDF with unchanged details in grey-black, additions in blue and subtractions in red.